 Another method to create a new column is by utilizing the Create New Column button located at the bottom of the Editor panel.

 2) When creating a new column, you'll be presented with the Edit Attribute window.
 Here, you can customize the column's settings to suit your needs.
-You can adjust the Name, Data type, Identity, Collation, Not null, Default, and add a Comment as needed.
+You can adjust the Name, Data type, Identity, Collation, Not null, Default, add a Comment as needed, and configure Keys for the column.

 the column during insertion.